SPACs – Hard-to-Match Potential Gains

 The past few years have been very profitable for many Private Equity (PE) investors that decided to invest in SPACs in their pre-IPO stage.
 Investors who support a SPAC in its pre-IPO stage are called sponsors, and early support can lead to large returns:

-After the IPO, pre-IPO SPAC sponsors are often holding equity worth 250 – 300% of their sponsor capital provided, depending on the structure of a SPAC and the size of its IPO.
+After the IPO, pre-IPO SPAC sponsors are typically holding equity worth 200 – 300% of their sponsor capital provided, depending on the structure of a SPAC and the size of its IPO.

 Depending on how a SPAC is structured, sponsor’s equity may consist of common shares and warrants (both combined in so-called units), and of listed SPAC founder shares.